JestherCostinar/todo-management-system/README.md

 - Check if the supplied id exist, if not return exception else delete the todo with that id
 - Use that method in Delete REST API and return String message

+##### 11. PATCH REST API to update the todo partially (e)
+- Create completedTodo(Long id) method in TodoService Interface
+- Implement the completedTodo(LongId) method in the implementation
+- Check if the supplied id exist, if not return exception else patch update the column isCompleted to true
+- Use that method in PATCH REST API and return todoDTO

 ## 👨‍💻Contact Me 🚀🔵
 - Email - jesther.jc15@gmail.com
 - LinkedIn - https://www.linkedin.com/in/jesther-costinar/